cjonvel/granite-4-agents-crewai/image_researcher.md

         await identifier_crew.kickoff_async(inputs)
 ```

-Then, use an asynchronous, parallel kickoff of the “Research Crew” to perform retrieval for each research query:
+Then, use an asynchronous, parallel kickoff of the “Research Crew” to perform retrieval for each research query if valve `Run Parallel Tasks` has been activated (deactivated by default for local ollama execution):

 ```py
         outputs = []